lsst-sqre/sqr-001/README.rst

 Following a successful RFC, we decided to proceed with a GitLFS service backed by our developer infrastructure OpenStack resources at NCSA's Nebula cluster.
-This would give users the advantages of working predominantly with the Github services, while allowing us to offer umetered storage at the back end.
+This would give users the advantages of working predominantly with the GitHub services, while allowing us to offer umetered storage at the back end.

 Challenges